apparebit/js-junction/packages/typical/README.md

 # @grr/typical

-> Type combinators for data validation and modelling.
+> Light-weight type combinators for data validation and modelling.

 This package is as much an adverse reaction to overly complex yet strangely permissive validation libraries — such as [ajv](https://ajv.js.org) and